 We generate substantially all of our revenue from sales of subscriptions to our platform.
-Our subscription fees include the use of our platform and access to customer support.
-Subscriptions generally range from one to three years in length with over 35% of our contracts (based on annualized value) under multi-year agreements.
+Subscriptions include the use of our platform and access to customer support.
+Subscriptions generally range from one to three years in length.
+Over 40% of customer contracts (based on annualized value) are multi-year agreements.
 We typically bill our customers at the beginning of each annual, semi-annual, or quarterly period and recognize revenue ratably over the term of the subscription period.

 We sell our software to both new and existing customers.
-Some existing customers continue to renew their subscriptions to pre-acquisition versions of the Pre-Acquisition ZI and DiscoverOrg solutions.
 We price our subscriptions based on the functionality, users, and records under management that are included in each product edition.
-Our paid product platforms are SalesOS, MarketingOS, OperationsOS, and RecruitingOS (with add-on options for some platforms), and we have a free Community Edition.
+Our paid products are SalesOS, MarketingOS, OperationsOS, and TalentOS (with add-on options for some products), and we have a free Community Edition.

-Our software, insights, and data enable over 25,000 companies to sell and market more effectively and efficiently.
+Our software, insights, and data enable over 30,000 companies to sell and market more effectively and efficiently.
 Our customers operate in almost every industry vertical, including software, business services, manufacturing, telecommunications, financial services, retail, media and internet, transportation, education, hospitality, and real estate.
 They range from the largest global enterprises, to mid-market companies, down to small businesses.
 Many of our customers are software and business services companies.
-In 2021, approximately 44% and 22% of our customers, as measured by ACV, operated in the software and business services industries, respectively.
-In 2021, less than 4% of our customers, as measured by ACV, operated in the retail, travel, hospitality, consumer goods and services, or oil and gas industries.
-Our net annual retention rate was 116%, 108%, and 109% in 2021, 2020, and 2019, respectively.
+In 2022, approximately 39% and 27% of our customers, as measured by ACV, operated in the software and business services industries, respectively.
+Our net annual retention rate was 104% in 2022.

-For the year ended December 31, 2021, no single customer contributed more than 1% of revenue.
-Revenues derived from customers and partners located outside the United States, as determined based on the address provided by our customers and partners, accounted for approximately 11%, 9%, and 9% of total revenue for the years ended December 31, 2021, 2020, and 2019, respectively.
-As of December 31, 2021, 1,452 customers contracted for more than \$100,000 in ACV for ZoomInfo services.
+For the year ended December 31, 2022, no single customer contributed more than 1% of revenue.
+Revenues derived from customers and partners located outside the United States, as determined based on the address provided by our customers and partners, accounted for approximately 12%, 11%, and 9% of total revenue for the years ended December 31, 2022, 2021, and 2020, respectively.
+As of December 31, 2022, 1,926 customers contracted for more than \$100,000 in ACV for ZoomInfo services.